coenm/RepoM/docs/Tags.md

 First, after applying tags, you noticat that they become visible in the UI.
 Although this is nice, it doesn't do anything for you at the moment.

-The power of defining tags is currently the possiblility to search by a tag.
+The power of defining tags is currently the possibility to search by a tag.
 For this to work, you need to have selected the 'Lucene query parser'.

+Tags also integrate with quick filters in the UI.
+Clicking a tag on a repository row creates or activates a quick filter for that tag, so you can keep using that tag-based filter without retyping it.

 ### Search